CarlosAMolina/workWithUrls/README.md

 Firefox add-on to work with URLs:

 - Open, you can open all paths.
-- Apply a delay when openning the URLs.
+- Apply a delay when opening the URLs.
 - Modify URLs: obfuscate, deobfuscate and decode.
 - Copy the modification results.